cloudberrydb/bootcamp/102-cbdb-crash-course/README.md

     > Note: The utility uses the STREAM benchmark program to measure sustainable memory bandwidth (in MB/s).

+**Exercise**

-Exercise: Run `gpcheckcat` with the various options and interpret the results.
+Run `gpcheckcat` with the various options and interpret the results.

 ## 12. User data and table distribution

-In Cloudberry Database, the master instance does not store user data.
+In CBDB, the master instance does not store user data.
 Segments store user data, and the data is not shared between segments.

 - create table (...) distributed by (...)